ashdavies/talks/2023/07/06/beyond-the-mockery.md

 ---

-# You Don't Own Your Code
+# You Don't Own Your Code!

 ## Your code belongs to your team.